SteveJustin1963/tec-GBA-BG/README.md

 - And jtag #2 and jtag #3 ports are swapped.
 - Need to add resistors to satisfy MonB code or fix the routine.
 - Can execute code from gameboy cart!

-4 PCBs up for grabs. $25plus post and I'll solder in the CPLDs and 3.3v reg and flash the code to them.
-See Less
+- 4 PCBs up for grabs. $25plus post and I'll solder in the CPLDs and 3.3v reg and flash the code to them.

-Looks great.
+- JRH Looks great.
 What can it do?
 Do you have a video demo?
 - It can run GB firmware/software, but not play GB games, right?
-- It is a tec-compatible computer with a GB cart slot to make use of a GB carts huge ROM and nvRAM capacity.
-- It won't play GB games.
+- BG It is a tec-compatible computer with a GB cart slot to make use of a GB carts huge ROM and nvRAM capacity.
+It won't play GB games.
-- The idea behind this is to help you learn how to code CPLD's.
+- The idea behind this is to help you learn how to code CPLD's
+- JEH will you sell a complete kit?
+- are CPLDs as complicated to program as FPGAs?
+- BG I don't have that many spare Z80's or other bits and pieces for full kits.
+They will include the CPLD's though, pre soldered and programmed.
+- A cpld is a fpga, just a different name (and other differences).
+Programming needs a $10 usb programmer from ebay (USB Blaster).
+As for the code, you can use the visual designer where you just drag logic chips and draw wires, or you can code in a specific language.
+I'll upload all the code here
 - Using a CPLD for address decoding for example means you can fully reconfigure the memory map in seconds and it doesn't have the same issues the original TEC did with address decoding.
 - You can also change how the 7seg driver works, the TEC must constantly refresh the LED's, you *could* code a driver in the CPLD to do that for you to free up the z80 for more important things.
-- And finally, the keypad CPLD - it emulates the original chip but it can also be expanded to hundreds of keys, or even a ps2 keyboard.
+- And finally, the keypad CPLD - it emulates the original chip but it can also be expanded to hundreds of keys, or even a ps2 keyboard

-Can a FPGA be made to emulate a 74C923?
-If so, can u get FPGAs in 20 pin DIP (or SOIC) packages ?
-- BG yes, the second CPLD on the board emulates the '923 and heaps of room to spare.
-- I've got some dip PCBs coming in a week that'll convert the qfp package to dip 28.